 The city is now establishing a name for itself as the heart of Eastern European neon.
-Leading the charge is the Praga district’s recently opened Neon Museum, which boasts an eclectic assortment of Warsaw’s neon through the ages – a testament to the resilience of this luminous art form, whose history in the Polish capital dates back further than you might expect.
+Leading the charge is the Praga district’s Neon Museum, which boasts an eclectic assortment of Warsaw’s neon through the ages – a testament to the resilience of this luminous art form, whose history in the Polish capital dates back further than you might expect.

 Following its popularity in the United States and France, neon arrived in Warsaw in 1926, less than 10 years after Poland had regained independence following the end of WWI.
 The very first sign – depicting a bottle and colloquially known as the ‘Philips neon’ after the name of its producer – was lit for the Haberbusch i Schiele brewery.
 Other shops and establishments soon caught the neon bug; the new technology was used to replace previously handmade shop fronts, brashly illuminating the thoroughfares which had previously been celebrated for their glamour and elegance.
 As time passed, the signs became more sophisticated: there was an illuminated bottle of cognac pouring resplendent light into a glass; a vast arrow, seemingly from the depths of the sky, pointing to a cinema; and the outline of a centaur shooting a bow and arrow.